mkierzenka/SWDevProj/README.md

 * Move most of logic (like loop) from Column.add_all into Distributed Array.
 Remove block imports from Column

-* Condense block subclasses into one class -> Block (union type and blocktype)

 * Delete stringarray, update message classes that use it

 * Delete unused message types

-* Create doc to keep track of ownership of objects

 * Update schema to use types enum